sammancoaching/website/workshops/approvals/part1.md

 ### Concrete - update some existing tests

 Practice using the diff tool to inspect differences and approve those that aren't bugs.
 Use the java version of [Supermarket Receipt](https://github.com/emilybache/SupermarketReceipt-Refactoring-Kata) on the 'with_broken_tests' branch.
+Note down any bugs you find and any features you find.
+Approve output and fix bugs as you find them.

 ### Concept - Approval testing detects both bugs and features